JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ## Create Pipeline

-Export pipeline is created the same way as import pipeline, with `pipeline_type` set to `EXPORT`.
+Export pipeline is created the same way as load pipeline, with `pipeline_type` set to `EXPORT`.

 ```
 begin